PriyankaVerma98/Outlier-detection-Agri-data/README.md

-# Outlier-detection-
+# Methods for Outlier-detection
-This project is developed to automate the process of detecting outliers in agricultural data.
-The data has been collected from AgMarknet site.
-It's an enormous dataset spread across 7 years.
-Each year dataset contains 12 columns and approximately 30 lakh rows.
-Therefore, the code has been time and space optimised.
-Code has been written in Jupyter notebook.
+This project is developed to detect outliers to identify price and quantity shocks in agriculture markets.
+The data has been collected from [AgMarknet website](https://agmarknet.gov.in/Default.aspx).
+We used a large dataset spread across 7 years, where each year dataset contains 12 features and approximately 3 million rows.
+Therefore, the code has been time and space optimised to run under 3min on 4 GB RAM.
+The scripts were written in Jupyter notebook.

 # Code 1:
 The data is filtered using loops and lists; we filter using Commodity type and Market Centre.
 We define a band for normal data points using Coefficient of Variation and the difference between the modal price of each data point from the moving average.